darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 - adjusting this setting using the camera reference white balance from the _white balance_ module,
 - further adjusting this setting with the input color profile in use (standard matrix only).

-The settings used in the _white balance_ and _input color profile_ modules (including any user presets) are ignored when building _color calibration_'s default settings, since the program cannot trace what has been done in these modules.
-DNG RAW files are also ignored since they can (but don't have to) interpolate between 2 embedded DNG profiles to perform white balancing, which can affect the settings.
-For these cases, you will have to configure the settings yourself and use your camera manufacturer's documentation to take the appropriate color correction steps.
+The settings defined in the _input color profile_ module are ignored when building _color calibration_'s default settings, which always assumes the standard matrix is in use, for consistency.
+However, the _color calibration_'s defaults can read any auto-applied preset in _white balance_ module.

 It is also worth noting that, unlike the _white balance_ module, _color calibration_ can be used with [masks](../../darkroom/masking-and-blending/masks/_index.md).
 This means that you can selectively correct different parts of the image to account for differing light sources.